VidyaShetty13/ArgoCD-Basics-To-Production/03-ApplicationCRD-Demo/README.md

 ---

-## The Application CRD and Why It Matters
+## ⭐⭐⭐⭐⭐The Application CRD and Why It Matters

 The **Application CRD** represents a **deployed application instance** as understood by Argo CD.
 It is the Kubernetes resource through which Argo CD models, tracks, and reconciles an application in a given environment.